Digital product development guide

 02Getting organised

-Building a foundation: The target and context
+Building a foundation: Context and goals

 Building the team